continually; persistently; for all time.

 It is said that the fundamental equations of physics all have no directionality in time.
 In other words, all theoretic interactions can proceed in the reverse direction without violating any physical laws.
 But in life, while we can reflect on past events and learn from them we cannot influence them.
-Therein lays one of life’s central quandaries: that, however irrationally, in our minds we can choose to dwell in either side of forever.
+Therein lays one of life’s enduring quandaries: that, however irrationally, in our minds we can choose to dwell in either side of forever.

 This is the gift we gave to Henry and to his sisters before him.
 We are their bridge from one side of forever to the other, their safe and solid ground.

 In essence, fate has granted this family some uncommon lessons about home: what it is and what it means to have one, and what happens when you extend your arms as a warm place in which to truly belong.